 Each Permittee must have written policies and procedures that describe how inspections and related enforcement actions are carried out.

 Each Permittee must have an inventory of construction, industrial, and commercial sites subject to inspection.
-Each Permittees’ inventory of sites must be maintained in an electronic-format database.
+Each Permittees’ inventory of sites must be maintained in an electronic-format database or spreadsheet application.

-The inventory must be updated through multiple mechanisms.
-The inventory must be comprehensively updated annually through reconciliation with other database inventories of businesses in each Permittee’s jurisdiction.
+The inventory must be updated annually through reconciliation with other database inventories of businesses in each Permittee’s jurisdiction.
 From all other sources, the inventory must be updated within 45 business days of the Permittee first becoming aware of the presence of a new site.
 The database records must include information on the following attributes:

 Site/business ownership;